vitor-hugo/property-validator/README.md

 Defines a property as required, so that the value cannot be null or empty.

-By default, all properties of a class that use any of the attributes in this library are treated as required, so using this attribute is only for defining a custom error message when necessary.
+By default, all properties of a class that use any of the attributes in this library are treated as NON NULLABLE, so using this attribute their values cannot be empty as well.

 ```php
 use Torugo\PropertyValidator\Attributes\Common\IsRequired;